|Fabric also known as||Silk shantung, ribbed silk|

 Mayer Fabrics Shantung Fabric (set of 2) colour Lapis

 Regardless of these potential ethical and sociological issues, shantung production remains far more environmentally friendly than synthetic textile or cotton production.
 Silk is even biodegradable, so it does not contribute to pollution.

 While production of synthetic shantung is relatively rare, it’s worth noting that synthetic textiles release toxic substances into surrounding ecosystems at every stage of the production and use cycle.
 Textile manufacturers use caustic chemicals to produce synthetic fabric fibers, and synthetic textiles release microfibers into the water supply with every washing.
 Additionally, synthetic fabrics are not biodegradable, so they are significant environmental pollutants.

 Shantung fabric certifications available

 The most notable silk-specific fabric certification organization is Silk Mark.
 Based in India, this organization only provides certifications to garments that it has verified as containing genuine silk.
-You may choose to prefer silk certified by the Global Organic Textile Standard (GOTS), however, if you want to make sure that this textile was produced without using exploitative labor practices.
 Only a tiny amount of silk is produced in the United States and the European Union, but silk textiles manufactured in these areas may also be eligible for USDA or European Commission certification.